-- Is not in the location shown in the relevant records; or - Appears to be in an unsafe condition; or - Appears to be in need of repair or maintenance;
+- Is not in the location shown in the relevant records; or - Appears to be in an unsafe condition; or - Appears to be in need of repair or maintenance; or - Encroaches on specified clearance standards.

-then Council will convey that information to the relevant service provider of works and infrastructure or may take action to reduce the hazard.
+Then Council will convey that information to the relevant service provider of works and infrastructure or may take action to reduce the hazard.